chsasank/chsasank.github.io/_posts/2016-05-28-keras-tutorial.md

 ### Conclusion

-In this tutorial, we have learnt how to use convolutional networks to solve a computer vision problem.
+In this tutorial, we have learned how to use convolutional networks to solve a computer vision problem.
 We have used keras deep learning framework to implement convnets in python.
-We have achieved peformance close to human level performance.
+We have achieved performance close to human level performance.
 We also have seen a way to improve the accuracy of the model: by augmentation of the training data.

 References: